treeverse/lakeFS-samples/03-apache-spark-python-demo/README.md

 ## Demo Instructions

-Once you have successfully completed setup then open "Spark Demo" or "Delta Lake Demo" notebook from JupyterLab UI and follow the instructions.
+Once you have successfully completed setup then open "Spark Demo", "Delta Lake Demo" or "Airflow Demo" notebook from JupyterLab UI and follow the instructions.